Frequently asked questions

 As David is a specialist physician, you will need to bring a referral from your doctor.
-You should also bring your Medicare card and details of private health insurance, if you have it.
+This is a Medicare requirement to be eligible for Medicare rebates.

 If you have been having trouble with irregular or unpredictable sleep, or symptoms of insomnia, completing a sleep diary can be helpful.
 It can also be helpful to complete questionnaires that help to measure symptoms and their severity as well as other factors that may be impacting on sleep such as anxiety and mood.
 Sleep diaries and questionnaires can be downloaded here.